-Bordetella bronbchiseptica (B. bronchispetica) is a bacterium that can cause disease in a number of animals, and also rarely in humans.
+Bordetella bronchiseptica (B. bronchiseptica) is a bacterium that can cause disease in a number of animals, and also rarely in humans.

-Bordetella bronchispetica is a bacterium that causes respiratory disease in a number of animals.
+Bordetella bronchiseptica is a bacterium that causes respiratory disease in a number of animals.
 It is related to Bordetella pertussis and Bordetella parapertussis, which are the cause of ‘whooping cough’ in humans.
-B. bronchispetica is a cause of disease in dogs (one of the important causes of ‘kennel cough’), cats, pigs, rabbits and can occasionally cause disease in humans.
-B. bronchispetica is therefore classified as a rare zoonosis (disease transmissible from animals to humans).
+B. bronchiseptica is a cause of disease in dogs (one of the important causes of ‘kennel cough’), cats, pigs, rabbits and can occasionally cause disease in humans.
+B. bronchiseptica is therefore classified as a rare zoonosis (disease transmissible from animals to humans).

-What clinical disease does B. bronchispetica cause in cats?
+What clinical disease does B. bronchiseptica cause in cats?

 A diagnosis of infection is made by detecting the organism in the laboratory from swabs taken from the pharynx (throat).
 The organism can be detected by bacterial culture (using specific culture medium) or by PCR (polymerase chain reaction – a molecular technique to detect the genetic material of the organism).

 Treatment with antibacterial drugs is usually very effective in managing B. bronchiseptica infections.
 However, the bacteria can be resistant to some antibiotics so in general it is better to carry out sensitivity testing in the laboratory (from bacterial culture) to determine which antibiotics are most effective.
 In general, treatment with doxycycline (or possibly a fluoroquinolone antibiotic) is likely to be most successful.

 If infection is severe, further supportive care and hospitalisation may be required.

 How can B. bronchiseptica infections be prevented or controlled?